-Level II Critique Class.
-6 to 8 pm.
-Every third Tuesday of the month for the whole year.
+Critique Class.
+Every third Tuesday of the month for the whole year, 6 to 8 PM, starting in September, 2023.
 Taught by Scott Hilton

 Critique groups come together monthly for verbal sharing and feedback, with deadlines for submitting work and providing written comments taking place outside of the sessions.